Simulate target strength (TS) with flexible parameterization and batching

 - n_realizations

 List containing the values, distributions, or generating functions of parameter values that inform the TS model.
+Defaults to an empty list, which runs a single realization of the unmodified object.

 - batch_by